lrlakshan/vue-for-react-developers/README.md

 Ensure your Node.js version is `>=12.2.0` with `node --version`.
 If not, it's time to upgrade for which I recommend [nvm](https://github.com/nvm-sh/nvm).

-Run these commands in your command line to get this project up and running.
+Run these commands in your command line to get a local development version of this project up and running on your machine.

 ```bash
 # Clone the repository